UstanceBR: a social media language resource for stance prediction: Cross-target stance prediction from text data

 From a machine learning perspective, in-domain classification will arguably obtain optimal results as long as suitably labelled training data is available for every target of interest.
 However, as the number of possible targets is unlimited, more adaptable approaches are called-for.
-Among these, a common strategy is the use of zero-shot methods \citep{corp-zeroshot}, that is, building a model from a source domain that happens to be available (i.e., from labelled stances towards some other topic), and then using this model to predict, possibly with some accuracy loss, stances towards the intended target.
+Among these, a common strategy is the use of cross-target methods \citep{corp-zeroshot,allaway2022}, that is, building a model from a source domain that happens to be available (i.e., from labelled stances towards some other topic), and then using this model to predict, possibly with some accuracy loss, stances towards an unseen intended target.

-An initial investigating of zero-shot methods for stance detection, based on a preliminary version of the present corpus data, appeared in \cite{ustancebr1}.
+An initial investigating of cross-target methods for stance prediction based on a preliminary version of the present corpus data, appeared in \cite{ustancebr1}.
 Using now the entire dataset, we conducted two sets of pairwise experiments.
 In the first setting, source data is obtained from the more closely-related target in the corpus, that is, each target is predicted from stances towards its own counterpart (i.e., the president, medication, or institution that is not the target itself.)
 In the second setting, we attempt to use every possible target other than the target itself as source data, and report results from the best alternative for each scenario.

-The zero-shot experiments use the same in-domain classifiers described in the previous section, varying only the source data.
-Results from pairwise zero-shot stance prediction considering both closely-related target-source domain pairs, and only the best source domain for each target, are shown in Table \ref{tab.zeroshot}.
+The cross-target experiments use the same in-domain classifiers described in the previous section, varying only the source data.
+Results from pairwise cross-target stance prediction considering both closely-related target-source domain pairs, and only the best source domain for each target, are shown in Table \ref{tab.zeroshot} using the class-balanced r2 train-test corpus split.

-Zero-shot stance prediction results are below those obtain by text-based in-domain prediction (left side of Table \ref{tab.indomain}), particularly when using the more closely-related source domain for each target (on the left side of Table \ref{tab.zeroshot}).
+Cross-target stance prediction results are below those obtain by text-based in-domain prediction (left side of Table \ref{tab.indomain}), particularly when using the more closely-related source domain for each target (on the left side of Table \ref{tab.zeroshot}).
 This suggests that semantic relatedness may not be a major (or at least not the only) factor at play in our current setting, and indeed there seems to be a better source domain for most targets, as shown on the right side of the table.